\

 - The Old Farmers' Ball has Welcome to the Old Farmer's Ball - Dance Guidelines for beginners and experienced dancers. (pdf file)

-- Jennie Wakefield of the Harvest Moon Folk Society takes a try at What Is Contra Dance?.
+- The Harvest Moon Folk Society takes a try at What Is Contra Dance? along with a variety of other questions.
+Change of URL (April 4, 2009)

 - The Round Hill Country Dances in Greenwich, Connecticut have 10 Tips for Newcomers.